 Continuing Care – What Comes Next?

-At Park Royal we are dedicated to providing the most comprehensive evaluation services possible.
-From the beginning, this allows us to already start thinking about what might be appropriate options for you after you are discharged from our inpatient program.
+At Park Royal Hospital, we are dedicated to providing the most comprehensive evaluation services possible for Alzheimer’s disease at our treatment center.
+From the beginning, this allows us to already start thinking about what might be appropriate options for you after you are discharged from our inpatient treatment program.
 We begin working in collaboration with you as soon as appropriate to decide what the best step is for you to take next.

 Depending on what the evaluation shows, you may be ready to return home or to live with family and pursue additional help through outpatient services or community resources.
 If it is determined that a more intensive approach is warranted, you may choose to enter one of our Intensive Outpatient Programs.
 These programs provide individuals with active treatment three to five times a week for three hours a day generally in a group setting.
 Groups include psycho-educational/skill building groups and process groups.
 In addition, individuals and family members will be provided with peer support, education, and skill building approaches.